RedCrewOS/api-sdk-creator-js/http-api-client/README.md

 ## Motivation

-To understand the movitivation behind building this libary, and the design decisions, see [the motivation doc](./docs/motivation.md)
+To understand the movitivation behind building this library, and the design decisions, see [the motivation doc](./docs/motivation.md)

 ## Docs